 What is the best way to hold a fightstick?

-There is no one-size-fits-all approach when it comes to holding a fightstick.
-Some people prefer holding the stick with a battop grip, while others prefer a balltop.
+There is no one-size-fits-all approach to holding a fightstick.
+Some prefer having the stick with a battop grip, while others prefer a balltop.
+I underwent a phase of experimentation, testing different grip styles until I found one that felt comfortable and allowed me to execute moves accurately.

-I personally went through a phase of experimentation, testing different grip styles until I found one that felt comfortable and allowed me to execute moves accurately.
 The goal is to find a grip style that offers a good balance between comfort and precision.

 How can I improve my wrist posture while using an arcade stick?